kimjoar/writings/understanding-backbone.md

 ```

 Our views, `NewStatusView` and `StatusesView` are still difficult to
-test because they depend on having the HTML present, e.g. to find
+test because they depend on having the HTML present, e.g. in order to
-`$('#statuses')`.
-To remedy this we can pass in its DOM dependencies
+find `$('#statuses')`.
+To remedy this we can pass in its DOM
-when we instantiate a view.
+dependencies when we instantiate a view.

 ```diff
  var events = _.clone(Backbone.Events);